parryc/thevoid/templates/leflan/language_danish.md

 # Verbs

 ## Infinitives
+at prøve - to try
+at tro - to believe
+*irregular pres: jeg tror*
+at elske - to love
+at køre - to drive
+at flyve - to fly
 at dreje - to turn
 _at dreje til venstre - turn to the left_
 _at dreje til højre - turn to the right_